General (United States): Statutory limits

-Finally, all statutory limits may be waived at the President's discretion during time of war or national emergency.
+Finally, all statutory limits may be waived at the president's discretion during time of war or national emergency.

 Appointment and tour length

-Four-star grades go hand-in-hand with the positions of office to which they are linked, so the rank is temporary; the active rank of general can only be held for so long- though upon retirement, if satisfactory service requirements are met, the general or admiral is normally allowed to hold that rank in retirement, rather than reverting to a lower position, as was formerly usually the case.
+Four-star grades go hand-in-hand with the positions of office to which they are linked, so the rank is temporary; the active rank of general can only be held for so long- though upon retirement, if satisfactory service requirements are met, the general or admiral is normally allowed to hold that rank in retirement, rather than reverting to a lower position, as was formerly the usual case.
 Their active rank expires with the expiration of their term of office, which is usually set by statute.
-Generals are nominated for the appointment by the President from any eligible officers holding the rank of brigadier general or above who meet the requirements for the position, with the advice of the Secretary of Defense, service secretary (Secretary of the Army, Secretary of the Navy, or Secretary of the Air Force), and if applicable the Joint Chiefs of Staff.
-For some positions, statute allows the President to waive those requirements for a nominee deemed to serve national interests.
+Generals are nominated for the appointment by the president from any eligible officers holding the rank of brigadier general or above who meet the requirements for the position, with the advice of the secretary of defense, service secretary (secretary of the Army, secretary of the Navy, or secretary of the Air Force), and if applicable the Joint Chiefs of Staff.
+For some positions, statute allows the president to waive those requirements for a nominee deemed to serve national interests.
 The nominee must be confirmed by the United States Senate before the appointee can take office and assume the rank.

 General ranks may also be given by act of Congress but this is extremely rare.
-The standard tour for most general positions is three years, bundled as a two-year term plus a one-year extension, with the following exceptions:
+The standard tour for most general/flag officers is a two-year term with the possibility of being renominated for an additional term(s).

-Service chiefs serve for four years in one four-year term.

-The Chief of the National Guard Bureau serves a nominal four years.
+The chairman and the vice chairman of the JCS, the service chiefs, and the chief of the National Guard Bureau, normally serve a single four-year term.

-Extensions of the standard tour length can be approved, within statutory limits, by their respective service secretaries, the Secretary of Defense, the President, or Congress but these are rare, as they block other officers from being promoted.
-Some statutory limits can be waived in times of national emergency or war.